mlang/bmc/sphinx/tutorial.rst

 -----------------------------------------------

-Braille music code has no equivalent for stave lines and ledger lines, nor does it has a need for clefs.
+Braille music code has no equivalent for stave lines and ledger lines, nor does it have a need for clefs.
 This is because the diatonic pitch of a note is encoded into the note sign and octave signs are used to indicate the actual pitch of notes.
 Clef signs are usually omitted in braille music code since they are not relevant to braille music readers most of the time.